Grace Kelly: 1954–1956: Critical acclaim and final films

 As a result of her performance in The Country Girl, Kelly won the Academy Award for Best Actress.
 Her acceptance speech was brief: "The thrill of this moment keeps me from saying what I really feel.
 I can only say thank you with all my heart to all who made this possible for me.
 Thank you."
 Her main competitor was Judy Garland for her performance in A Star Is Born.
-After receiving the Oscar nomination, Kelly won the New York Film Critics Circle Award for best actress for her performances in her three big movie roles of 1954: Rear Window, Dial M For Murder, and The Country Girl.
-At the Golden Globe Awards in 1955, Kelly won the Award for Best Actress in a Motion Picture – Drama.
+After receiving the Oscar nomination, Kelly won the New York Film Critics Circle Award for Best Actress for her performances in her three big movie roles of 1954: Rear Window, Dial M for Murder, and The Country Girl.
+At the Golden Globes in 1955, Kelly won the award Best Actress in a Motion Picture – Drama.
 The New York Times praised her performance in The Country Girl as "excellent", and Rear Window got her marquee credits on par with, and beyond, those of Stewart and Hitchcock.

 In April 1954, Kelly flew to Colombia for a 10-day shoot on her next project, Green Fire, with Stewart Granger.
 She played Catherine Knowland, a coffee plantation owner.
 Kelly told Hedda Hopper, "It wasn't pleasant.
 We worked at a pathetic village – miserable huts and dirty.
 Part of the crew got shipwrecked ...
 It was awful."
 After the consecutive filming of Rear Window, Toko-Ri, Country Girl, and Green Fire, Kelly flew to the French Riviera to work on her third, and last, film for Hitchcock, To Catch a Thief.
 Loaned to Paramount for the fifth time, Kelly played the role of a temptress who wears "luxurious and alluring clothes", while Cary Grant played the role of a former cat burglar, then looking to catch a thief who is imitating him.
 Kelly and Grant developed a mutual bond and admiration for each other.
 Years later, when asked to name his all-time favorite actress, Grant replied: "Well, with all due respect to dear Ingrid Bergman, I much preferred Grace.
 She had serenity."

-In 1956, Kelly resided in a home rented from Bill Lear in the Pacific Palisades, California for the duration of her filming.
+In 1956, Kelly resided in a home rented from Bill Lear in Pacific Palisades, California for the duration of her filming.
 She portrayed Princess Alexandra in the film The Swan, directed by Charles Vidor, opposite Alec Guinness and Louis Jourdan.
 Her final role was in Charles Walters's musical film High Society, a re-make of MGM's The Philadelphia Story (1940).
 She portrayed Tracy Lord, opposite Bing Crosby, Frank Sinatra, and Celeste Holm in the other leads.
 When it was released in July 1956, Variety stated, "Miss Kelly impresses as the femme lead with pleasantly comedienne overtones," and that it was "possibly her most relaxed performance."